LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 ### Lost Pod Information

+We think this was fixed with Loop 3.
+If you are running Loop 2.2.x or FreeAPS, this can happen to you.

 There is a new reason for a red loop that is not well understood.
 Before attempting to resolve a red-loop with a phone reboot; please review this section.
 It can affect the stored CGM information as well as the stored pump information.

 !!! warning "Be Careful with Phone Reboots"